-Field experiments typically require considerable coordination between different groups, such as the project team, SDT working groups, government agencies, research institutions and universities.
+Field experiments typically require considerable coordination between different groups, such as the project team, ST working groups, government agencies, research institutions and universities.
 This imposes relatively long lead time for the planning of campaigns and may affect the timing of the campaign.
-At the same time, the field campaigns need to be finished well before the end of the Cal/Val Phase to leave time for processing and analysis.
+At the same time, the field campaigns need to be concluded so that the collected data can be used in the calibration and validation of the data products in a constructive way.
 Moreover, there is also optimum seasonal timing to carry out soil moisture and freeze/thaw state field campaigns.

-6.4.1 SMAPVEX15
+6.5.1 Post-Launch SMAPVEX

-A field campaign dedicated to calibration and validation of SMAP soil moisture products is planned to be carried out in North-America after the completion of IOC (but no later than IOC+8 months to allow time for data processing and analysis before the end of the Cal/Val Phase) depending on the launch date.
+Two field campaigns dedicated to calibration and validation of SMAP soil moisture products are planned to be carried out in North-America sometime after the completion of IOC depending on the launch date.

-Considering the launch date of November 2014 (which would mean the end of IOC in February 2015) the campaign would be carried out in the May to October timeframe in 2015 to coincide with favorable season for soil moisture validation.
-The location of the campaign is to be determined but it will be carried out over one or several of the soil moisture core validation sites in North America (see Section 5.6.4).
+Considering the launch date of November 5, 2014 (which would mean the end of IOC in early February 2015) the campaigns could be carried out in the May to October timeframe in 2015 and 2016 to coincide with favorable season for soil moisture validation.
+The location of each campaign is to be determined but it will be carried out over one or several of the soil moisture core validation sites in North America (see Section 5.6.4).

 The airborne instrumentation will include at least an airborne L-band radar and radiometer; possibly PALS and UAVSAR (see Appendices B.1 and B.2).
 Post-launch field campaigns will require the rapid mapping of spatial domains on the scale of the SMAP products (up to 36 km) concurrent with satellite overpasses.
-In general, this will require coverage within a one-hour time window in order to minimize the effects of naturally occurring geophysical changes.
+In general, this will require coverage within a time window of 1 to 3 hours in order to minimize the effects of naturally occurring geophysical changes.
 In addition, several geographic domains will be required.
 These requirements make it critical that the airborne simulator be an efficient mapping instrument installed on an aircraft platform with higher speed and possibly altitude capabilities than have been available in pre-launch campaigns.
-Planning for this campaign will have to be coordinated with CARVE and AirMOSS projects (see Appendices C.1 and C.2), which utilize these airborne resources as well.
+Planning for this campaign will have to be coordinated with AirMOSS and possibly other concurrent projects (see Appendices C.1), which utilize these airborne resources as well.
 Alternative resources should be identified for potential risk mitigation.

 The aim of the campaign is to capture a range of soil moisture and vegetation conditions and this is accounted for in the timing and planning of the location of the campaign.
-One potential design is shown in Figure 6.1.
+Figure 6-1 shows potential timing options and locations for a campaign design.